-Prerequisite: CCJS 100, CCJS 101, CCJS 105, CSIA 301, or CSIA 310.
-Recommended: CCJS 234.
+Prerequisite: CCJS 321.
 An examination of crimes involving the use of computers.
 Topics include federal and state laws and investigative and preventive methods used to secure computers.
 Case studies emphasize security.
 Students may receive credit for only one of the following courses: CCJS 390, CCJS 496, or CCJS 498C.